exterosgit/slate/source/index.html.md

 > Make sure to replace `YOUR_API_KEY` with your API key.

 Exteros uses API keys to allow access to the API.
-You can register a new Exteros API key at our [developer portal](https://dashboard.exteros.com).
+You can register a new Exteros API key at our [developer portal](https://developer.exteros.com).
+Authentication uses the OAuth 2.0 specification.

 Exteros expects for the API key to be included in all API requests to the server in a header that looks like the following: